Walter Hallstein: Soldier and prisoner of war (1942–1945)

 Hallstein was taken prisoner by American troops in Cherbourg in 1944.

-In 1942 Hallstein was called up; he served in an artillery regiment of the Wehrmacht in Northern France with the rank of first lieutenant (Oberleutnant).
-(Note: He served as an assistant adjutant (Ordonnanzoffizier)) In early 1944, Hallstein's name was submitted by the University of Frankfurt as a potential Nationalsozialistischer Führungsoffizier to the National Socialist Lecturers League.
+In 1942, Hallstein was called up; he served in an artillery regiment of the Wehrmacht in Northern France with the rank of first lieutenant (Oberleutnant).
+(Note: He served as an assistant adjutant (Ordonnanzoffizier)) In early 1944, Hallstein's name was submitted by the University of Frankfurt am Main as a potential Nationalsozialistischer Führungsoffizier to the National Socialist Lecturers League.
 On 26 June 1944, during the Battle of Cherbourg, he was captured by the Americans and sent to Camp Como, a prisoner-of-war camp in Mississippi.

 As a German prisoner of war (POW) in the United States, Hallstein started a "camp university", where he held law courses for the prisoners.
 As part of the Sunflower Project, a project to re-educate German POWs, he attended an "administrative school" at Fort Getty, where teaching included the principles of the Constitution of the United States.
 Hallstein remained a prisoner of war from June 1944 to mid-1945.

 Post-war academic career (1945–1950)

-In November 1945 Hallstein returned to Germany, where he campaigned for Frankfurt University to be re-opened.
-Turning down an offer from Ludwig Erhard to be deputy minister at the Bavarian Ministry of Economics, he became a professor at Frankfurt University on 1 February 1946, and in April he was elected its rector, a position he retained until 1948.
+In November 1945, Hallstein returned to Germany, where he campaigned for the University of Frankfurt am Main to be re-opened.
+Turning down an offer from Ludwig Erhard to be deputy minister at the Bavarian Ministry of Economics, he became a professor at the University of Frankfurt am Main on 1 February 1946, and in April he was elected its rector, a position he retained until 1948.
 He was president of the South German Rectors' Conference, which he founded.
 From 1948 to 1949, he spent a year as visiting professor at Georgetown University in Washington D.C.

 Hallstein was co-founder of the German national UNESCO committee and was its president from 1949 to 1950.